-Described as “America’s most beloved beverage”, coffee consumption shows no sign of slowing down, with 63% of Americans drinking it daily, however price hikes in recent years by leading retailers such as Starbucks are creating market opportunities to leverage pricing in order to offer more affordable refreshments to customers in the USA, in the same way we’ve seen in other markets such as China.
+Described as “America’s most beloved beverage”, coffee consumption shows no sign of slowing down, with 63% of Americans drinking it daily, however price hikes in recent years by leading retailers such as Starbucks are creating market opportunities to leverage pricing in order to offer more affordable refreshments to customers in the USA, in the same way, we’ve seen in other markets such as China.

-Available exclusively in the United States (for now), the BK® Café $5 monthly subscription offer launched on March 15th and entitles customers to one small cup of brewed hot coffee daily, and explicitly excludes “specialty, iced, frappé and other coffee beverages”.
+Available exclusively in the United States (for now), the BK® Café $5 monthly subscription offer launched on March 15th and entitles customers to one small cup of brewed hot coffee daily, and explicitly excludes “speciality, iced, frappé and other coffee beverages”.

-It’s a high impact headline, clearly focused on cost-conscious consumers, despite more impressive market growth and the “surprising trend” for increased consumption of gourmet coffee.
+It’s a high-impact headline, clearly focused on cost-conscious consumers, despite more impressive market growth and the “surprising trend” for increased consumption of gourmet coffee.

-An Affordable and Zero Calorie Reason to Visit Burger King Each Day
+An Affordable and Zero-Calorie Reason to Visit Burger King Each Day

 “Cheeky” Campaign Wins Customers

-Using geo-fencing technology, Burger King ran the promotion for just one week in December 2018, yet announced a surge of over 4 million digital downloads in their most recently quarterly figures, with “about 1 million of those coming in the 36 hours after Whopper Detour launched”.
+Using geo-fencing technology, Burger King ran the promotion for just one week in December 2018, yet announced a surge of over 4 million digital downloads in their most recent quarterly figures, with “about 1 million of those coming in the 36 hours after Whopper Detour launched”.